itsmohit097/medi-hub/contributing.md

    git checkout <branch_name> // (frontend,backend,dashboard,design)
 ```

-#### 5. After you have added your changes, follow the following command chain
+#### 5. After you have added your changes (Also add appropriate comments), follow the following command chain

 - `git status -s or git status` // Shows the changed files
 - `git add --all or git add .`  // Will add all the files to staging area